sentientbit/esat/readme.txt

 /*
 Tags: wp-login, wp-login.php, custom, custom login url, jetpack, wpserveurm
-Description: ESAT plugin revolutionizes your website management, effortlessly streamlining your tasks and saving you valuable time.
-With ESAT, unlocking advanced functionalities and enhancements is a breeze, eliminating the need for multiple plugins.
-Elevate your website to new heights of efficiency and effectiveness with ESAT by your side.
-If you need all ESAT Pro features, including dedicated support, we encourage you to purchase ESAT Pro from sentientbit.com/plugins/esat-pro.
 Version: 1.0.0
 Requires at least: 6.0
 Tested up to: 6.4.3